stsykw/stsykw.github.io/_publications/1995-01-01-Coupled-Map_Modeling.md

 citation: 'Satoshi Yukawa and Macoto Kikuchi, Coupled-Map Modeling of One-Dimensional Traffic Flow, Journal of the Physical Society of Japan, <b>64</b>, 35, (1995)'
 ---

-Authors: Satoshi Yukawa and Macoto Kikuchi
+Author(s): Satoshi Yukawa and Macoto Kikuchi

 <a href='https://dx.doi.org/10.1143/JPSJ.64.35'>Download paper here</a>

-Recommended citation: Satoshi Yukawa and Macoto Kikuchi, Coupled-Map Modeling of One-Dimensional Traffic Flow, Journal of the Physical Society of Japan, <b>64</b>, 35, (1995)